fortran-gaming/blocktran/README.md

 Tetran works on Mac, Linux, Cygwin and Windows Subsystem for Linux.
 Any modern Fortran compiler (including Flang with CMake &gt;= 3.10) should work.

+Note: Gfortran 8.1 has a bug with Ncurses that yields immediate segfaults, on Linux and Mac.
+Any other version of Gfortran from 4.8 onward workds.

 -   Linux / WSL: `apt install gfortran libncurses-dev`
 -   Mac: `brew install gcc ncurses`